BreakingBytes/simkit/carousel/docs/getting_started.rst

 Tutorials
 ---------
 Next go through the example in the :ref:`tutorials` to implement your first Carousel model.
-There are are five tutorials in the example.
+There are are five steps in the tutorial that cover the five steps in making a Carousel model.

 * :ref:`Tutorial 1: Outputs <tutorial-1>`
 * :ref:`Tutorial 2: Calculations <tutorial-2>`